trista1987/project-survey-vite/README.md

 # Survey Project

 Week 6 project is about creating a survey/ form and practice useState.
 Main requirements were at least 3 questions, one radio button question and one selection dropdown.
+The survey also should score at least a 95 in the Lighthouse accessibility test.

 ### The Problem